“I don’t call myself a cellist; but rather, an artist who expresses themself via cello”

 Composition:

-Joshua also experiments with composing and arranging.
-Joshua began arranging music for a church in Arizona, where he performed alongside his siblings.
-Today, he arranges and records pop/contemporary works for string quartets and mixed ensembles.
-His works have been performed at the San Francisco Conservatory of Music, and the New Directions Cello Festival.
+What began as composing and arranging church music, where he performed alongside his siblings, eventually cultivated into a flowing passion for creating music.
+Today, Joshua arranges and records pop/contemporary works for string quartets and mixed ensembles.
+His works have been performed at the San Francisco Conservatory of Music, the New Directions Cello Festival, and the Bear Valley Music Festival.